andersontr15/dig/README.md

 # dig
-Inspired by Ruby's 'dig' method.
+Inspired by Ruby's dig method.
 This is the equivalent for JavaScript.